 Internships provide students with opportunities to apply their useful liberal-arts educations beyond campus.
 Dickinson interns tackle real-world issues, make connections, navigate professional environments and develop experience that they can integrate and transfer into new contexts.

-Internships and research provide opportunities for students to enhance their thinking on leadership, personal values, professional ethics, workplace culture and more.
+Experiential learning like internships and research provide opportunities for students to enhance their thinking on leadership, personal values, professional ethics, workplace culture and more.
 To enrich this experiential learning, our Internship Notation Program and grant program provide intentional pathways for reflection so students can evaluate their progress and articulate their goals.

 "Internships are a great way to challenge or confirm your interest in a field.
 Even if you don’t end up loving exactly what you do as an intern, you may find something through the experience that interests you even more.
 You also build connections with a lot of people who can give you very good advice."